 This is a great piece on the Stoic Art of Journaling, from Daily Stoic.

 Oh how I regret that now!
-Years of personal angst, of esoteric martial knowledge from the disciplines I practiced then, and observations on Zen and Taoism from a boy who’d never had a lick of actual study.
+Years of personal angst, of esoteric martial knowledge from the disciplines I practiced then, and observations on Zen and Taoism from a boy who’d never had a lick of genuine study in any of it.

-I don’t keep a training journal.
+I’ve never kept a training journal.
 I don’t write down reps or workouts or what have you.
-I do write about what I am thinking about and working on in training but I don’t keep tallies or records or that kind of thing.
-By the same token I stopped keeping notes during seminars or other training as well.
+I do write about what I am working on in training but I don’t keep tallies or records or that kind of thing.
+By the same token I stopped keeping notes during seminars or other trainings as well.
 Sure, we have video now – if its allowed – but I usually find one thing during a seminar and focus on that and let the rest of the technical avalanche flow by.

 Critical incidents, that kind of thing I have written about.
-Revisiting them later is so instructive and has allowed my to debrief my actions and my later reactions to them.
-Those things that an attorney has advised me to write I keep separate, for obvious reasons.
+Revisiting them later is so instructive, and has allowed my to debrief my actions and later reactions to them.
+Those things that an attorney has advised me to write down I keep separate, for obvious reasons.

-It’ an odd mix of thinking about life’s Path through the lens of Stoicism combined with Zen – though eventually I did get a small bit of formal training, I ended up killing Buddha on the road some time ago – combined with Taoism and elements of martial traditions and modern tactical science and just plain personal observation and experience.
+It’s an odd mix of thinking about life’s Path through the lens of Stoicism and other early Greeks combined with East Asian traditions – though eventually I did get a bit of formal training, I ended up killing Buddha on the road some time ago – combined with elements of martial traditions and tactical science and just plain observation and experience.

 It is a very useful discipline, this turning of words into action, and then action into words.

 Philosophy can only be action for it to be practical at all.